 Point Jupiter is a remote-first company.
 Here are some of our experiences and why we switched from remote-friendly to remote-first working and how you could do it too.

-It’s not that new
+Remote-first is not that new

 Remote work is nothing new, especially in the IT industry.
 Distributed and fully remote teams have been around for some time.
 However, during the pandemic, working from home became even more prominent.

 At Point Jupiter, we experimented with working from home approaches for some time.
 We could work three days per month from our homes when we started the company.
-You’d need to put it in your calendar, and nobody asked no questions.
+You’d need to put it in your calendar, and nobody asked questions.

 We all worked from home for several months during the pandemic.
 And if the virus wasn’t enough, we experienced two devastating earthquakes in Croatia in 2020.
 The experience was relatively okay.
 We tried to adapt with ground shaking (literally thousands of times) and COVID-19 around.

-Once we were back at the office, we knew that we should embrace working from home.
+Once we were back at the office, we knew we should embrace working from home.
 So, after one of our all-hands meetings, we asked all employees what kind of remote work would be best for them, and we all decided that on Mondays, we would be working from home days while we could still choose a single day during the week and stay at our homes.

 However, that didn’t make us a remote-first company.
 Instead, it made us a remote-friendly company.
 And the differences between remote-friendly and remote-first are significant.

 Remote-friendly means that the overall company organization culture still favors working from the office, and employees can work for a certain number of days from their homes.
 However, internal processes, meetings, and overall organization still rely heavily on the office and its infrastructure.

 Remote-first is a more radical approach.
 It makes working from home not just experimental but natural and normal.
 And it also means that the management should envision all company processes and, where needed, re-engineer them to make them remote-first.